ccaswell25/ccaswell25/README.md

 What am I up to?
  🔭 I’m currently working on gettig my Masters in Data Science!
 I'm also a Teaching Assistant for Entrepreneurship through the Technology Management Program at UCSB.
- 🌱 I’m currently learning Python, ethics in data science, working with environmental datasets, & statistics for environmental data science
+ 🌱 I’m currently learning about: machine learning for R, ethics and bias in data science, data visualization and communication, & working on a project to calculate total emissions for Darn Tough Vermont (using the GHG Protocol).

 What do I like to do?
 🏃‍♀️ Run!
-I'm running my first marathon soon.
+I'm running my second marathon soon.
 🥾 Hike in the Santa Barbara mountains
 ⛷ Ski in the Sierras
 🏄‍♀️ Surf when there's waves!